Having trouble losing weight?

 It is rare to lose a substantial amount of weight without some of that coming from muscle.
 The reality is that for most people trying to lose body fat, they will likely also lose some muscle.
 This is because when dieting the body will also use muscle for energy which causes muscle loss.

 Muscle is metabolically active tissue.
 This means that to maintain muscle, your body uses energy.
+Technically fat requires energy to be maintained as well, but it is a lower amount.

 When someone loses weight, they now reduce the amount of muscle.
 This thereby reduces the amount of energy needed to maintain it.